oscarhealth/style-guides/python.rst

 Readability
 ~~~~~~~~~~~

-It is recommended to use keyword args when calling a function with
-three or more args.
+Use keyword args when calling a function with three or more args.

 Bad
 +++